jmfieldman/TheseusAndTheMinotaur/design/01-core-mechanics.md

 Loss conditions are checked at **multiple points** within the turn cycle:

+- **After Theseus Phase:** If Theseus moved onto the Minotaur's tile, Theseus loses immediately (environment and Minotaur phases do not occur).
 - **After Environment Phase:** If an environmental hazard kills Theseus (e.g. spikes activate on his tile, weak floor collapses), Theseus loses before the Minotaur phase begins.